 Both the average pixel value and landscape suitability index metrics display some bias based on gameland size, with average pixel value favoring small gamelands and landscape suitability index favoring large gamelands.
 We intend for these metrics to be useful in different management situations.
 For example, if a user is curious about which gamelands would have the total highest impact if they were managed for woodcock, they would use landscape suitability index.
 However, if the user was interested in where a small amount of habitat management might have the largest returns for woodcock management, they would choose average pixel value instead.
-We recommended that users utilize average pixel value and landscape suitability index in coordination with the last two metrics, percent high quality and percent medium quality, when estimating the proportion of each gameland suitable for woodcock management.
+We recommended that users use average pixel value and landscape suitability index in coordination with the last two metrics, percent high quality and percent medium quality, when estimating the proportion of each gameland suitable for woodcock management.
 By multiplying the percent of the gameland that is high or medium quality by gameland acreage (also supplied by the tool), the user can extract the total number of acres on each gameland that could be managed for woodcock effectively.

-The decision support tool also includes several features to facilitate effective use of the application.
+The decision support tool also included several features to facilitate effective use of the application.
 The tool redirects all users to a landing page on opening the application, which displays information on how the tool was created and its intended use.
 It also warns users that the spatial scale of the application is not suitable for micro-scale habitat management, as both the breeding and migratory season distribution models were built using landscape metrics that were calculated at multi-kilometer scales.
-We have included a detailed manual on how to use the application, and a recording of a workshop for Pennsylvania Game Commission employees, to ensure that the uses of this decision support tool fit the assumptions that were made when making the component species distribution models.
+We included a detailed manual on how to use the application, and a recording of a workshop for Pennsylvania Game Commission employees, to ensure that the uses of this decision support tool fit the assumptions that were made when making the component species distribution models.
 This layer is publicly accessible at www.woodcock.shinyapps.io/W-PAST.